E-commerce

 Web performance and page experience

-Use these references to prioritize technical fixes (images, third-party scripts, theme) when your Shopify reports show a significant conversion gap between devices or countries without any change in the offer.
+Use these references to prioritize technical fixes (images, third-party scripts, theme) when your Shopify reports show a significant conversion gap between devices or countries without any change in offer.

 Audience measurement, cookies, and traceability